 New York University School of Medicine

 New York, NY, United States

-This study will exam if a new kind of sensor worn on the wrist can easily and noninvasively detect seizures.
+Summary: This study will exam if a new kind of sensor worn on the wrist can easily and noninvasively detect seizures.
 A reliable and easy to use seizure-sensor can help physicians, patients and researchers to determine the response to treatment without have to rely on the patient's report, which may be inaccurate.

 Dr. Friedman is an Assistant Professor of Neurology and an adult epileptologist at the NYU Langone Comprehensive Epilepsy Center.
 His clinical interests include the surgical treatment of epilepsy.
 He also has active research interests in understanding epilepsy-related mortality, including prevention strategies, and methods to improve trials of epilepsy therapy.